markusmoenig/Eldiron-Web/content/reference/nodes/_index.md

 Intended for NPCs.

-Respawns the NPC after a given amount of game ticks.
+Respawns the NPC after a given amount of in-game minutes.
 Should be applied only to characters which were previously *purged* via [Set State](#set-state).

 #### Parameters

-* **Ticks to Wait**.
-The amount of game ticks to wait before respawning.
+* **Minutes to Wait**.
+The amount of server minutes to wait before respawning.

 ##### See also